barambani/http4s-extend/README.md

 val AndBoolean = MkAndBoolean
 type AndBoolean = AndBoolean.T
 ```
-This tecnique is a great help when trying to avoid orphan type class instances for creating a `newtype` allows to have eventual instances in the implicit scope even when the type of interest and the type class itself are owned by someone else and their companion objects cannot be changed.
+This tecnique is a great help when trying to avoid orphan type class instances for, creating a `newtype`, allows to have eventual instances in the implicit scope even when the type of interest and the type class itself are owned by someone else and their companion objects cannot be changed.
 Having this possibility without paying an allocation cost per use is very desirable and cannot be achieved with the language's Value Classes.
-Consideing this example in fact
+Considering this example in fact
 ```scala
 class ValueClass(val v: Boolean) extends AnyVal